FAQs

 How long will the control sleeves last?

-Every fight is different and every fish is different depending on where the hook is set, the species of fish etc. You may find your sleeve is destroyed after 1 fish or you may get 10 before it needs replacing.
+Every fight is different and every fish is different depending on where the hook is set, the species of fish etc. You may find your sleeve is destroyed after 1 fish (rare) or you may get 10 before it needs replacing.

 My control sleeve has a slight curl to it, will this effect how the lure swims?